 Each Semester at Sea stop in India lasts only about five or six days, but the memories of this vibrant country last far longer.

 Every destination and port of call is unique, and each carries its own set of circumstances and expectations for travelers.
 Our top priority is the health and safety of our voyagers — we want all program participants to be as informed as possible so they can enjoy each port experience to the fullest.

 Please be advised that the tips below provide a general overview of travel considerations, and are not intended to dissuade voyagers from experiencing this unforgettable destination.

-Ship ID and passport (if staying in a hotel or exchanging money in the bank).
+Ship ID, stamped e-Landing card, and passport (if flying to another city, staying in a hotel, or exchanging money in the bank).

 All voyagers receive contact information for local police, fire, ambulance, medical emergency services, and the U.S. embassy and consulate.